Florida State visits No. 12 North Carolina after Wilson’s 21-point game - WTOP News

 Chapel Hill, North Carolina; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: No. 12 North Carolina hosts Florida State after Caleb Wilson scored 21 points in North Carolina’s 99-51 victory against the East Carolina Pirates.
+BOTTOM LINE: No. 12 North Carolina hosts Florida State after Caleb Wilson scored 21 points in North Carolina’s 99-51 win against the East Carolina Pirates.

-The Tar Heels are 9-0 on their home court.
-North Carolina is third in the ACC in rebounding averaging 39.2 rebounds.
-Wilson leads the Tar Heels with 10.8 boards.
+The Tar Heels have gone 9-0 at home.
+North Carolina has a 10-1 record against opponents over .500.

-The Seminoles are 0-2 on the road.
-Florida State is ninth in the ACC with 16.2 assists per game led by Robert McCray averaging 7.1.
+The Seminoles have gone 0-2 away from home.
+Florida State is 0-1 in games decided by 3 points or fewer.

-North Carolina makes 47.5% of its shots from the field this season, which is 3.3 percentage points higher than Florida State has allowed to its opponents (44.2%).
-Florida State has shot at a 42.2% clip from the field this season, 6.0 percentage points greater than the 36.2% shooting opponents of North Carolina have averaged.
+North Carolina scores 81.4 points per game, 3.1 more points than the 78.3 Florida State allows.
+Florida State has shot at a 42.2% rate from the field this season, 6.0 percentage points greater than the 36.2% shooting opponents of North Carolina have averaged.

-The Tar Heels and Seminoles match up Tuesday for the first time in ACC play this season.

-TOP PERFORMERS: Luka Bogavac is shooting 32.3% from beyond the arc with 1.6 made 3-pointers per game for the Tar Heels, while averaging 11.1 points.
-Wilson is averaging 19.8 points, 11.6 rebounds and 1.8 blocks over the past 10 games.

 LAST 10 GAMES: Tar Heels: 9-1, averaging 78.8 points, 38.7 rebounds, 16.9 assists, 4.5 steals and 4.5 blocks per game while shooting 47.7% from the field.
 Their opponents have averaged 62.4 points per game.